ihmeuw/gbd_mapping/README.rst

     :target: https://gbd_mapping.readthedocs.io/en/latest/?badge=latest
     :alt: Latest Docs

-Mapping of GBD entities to their metadata.
+Mapping of Global Burden of Disease (GBD) entities to their metadata.

 There are two packages offered in this distribution.
 The first, the ``gbd_mapping_generator`` is a set of scripts that define templates and data gathering code used to produce the second, the ``gbd_mapping``.
 The ``gbd_mapping_generator`` package will not function without access to the IHME cluster and some of our internally used data access libraries.
+Mapping updates are managed by an automated toolchain, so this shouldn't be an issue.

 The ``gbd_mapping`` is a programmatically accessible (and TAB-complete-able) set of mappings for GBD entities
 including: